 Method 2: Turn ON NumLock from the BIOS Settings

-If the method 1 didn’t work for you then you have to change this num lock sate from your BIOS settings.
-Please follow the following steps.
+If method 1 doesn’t work for you, then you have to change the num lock state from your BIOS settings.
+Please follow the following steps:

 - Start your computer and enter into the BIOS settings by pressing “DEL” or “F1” or “F2” or “F10” keys.

 - In BIOS settings, find the option/menu POST Behavior.

 - Change the NumLock state to ON.
 If it is already ON then make it OFF and then reboot your computer and then make ON again.

 - Save and Exit by pressing the F10 key.